-It is generally accepted that one of the causal factors for substance abuse can be exposure to some past in fact, traumatic experience.
+It is generally accepted that one of the causal factors for substance abuse can be exposed to some past, in fact, traumatic experience.
 One form of psychotherapy, Eye Movement Desensitization and Reprocessing (EMDR) goes even further, postulating that ALL negative behaviors, feelings, and thoughts are the result of unprocessed memories – i.e., unresolved trauma.

 What Is the Theory Behind EMDR?

 EMDR focuses on the idea that disturbing memories are the cause of most psychopathologies – most often PTSD, but also substance abuse disorder – alcoholism and/or drug addiction – and other associated co-occurring conditions such as anxiety or depression.

 Sometimes, a sufficiently-traumatic experience, such as rape, child abuse, violence, or death of a loved one, can overwhelm a person’s normal means of coping.
 This means that the experience is incompletely processed and the memory – and any associated stimuli – are still remembered, usually on an unconscious level.

 What this means is that the person never really gets over or past that experience.
 As a result, they continue to suffer from the symptoms from PTSD, anxiety, etc. or they attempt to cope in dysfunctional ways such as substance abuse, compulsive gambling, or other addictive behaviors.

 Proper EMDR treatment has eight phases: